PacketFence Clustering Guide

 3.1.
 Setup on all servers

-Following actions need to be run on all cluster members.
+Run these actions on all cluster members.

 3.1.1.
 Interfaces names